CocoaPods/cocoapods.github.com/source/guides/dependency_versioning.html.md

         pod 'CocoaLumberjack', '~> 1.0.7'

-The point is that devs can easily keep track of newer versions of dependencies, by simply running `pod install` again, which they might otherwise do less if they had to change everything manually.
+The point is that developers can easily keep track of newer versions of dependencies, by simply running `pod install` again, which they might otherwise do less if they had to change everything manually.